Managing CO2 under global and country-specific net-zero emissions targets in Europe: Results

-In a global net-zero CO$_2$ emissions scenario, the major contributors to the total system cost (878 billion € per year) include wind and solar photovoltaic (PV) capacities, technologies to electrify the heating sector, and the production of electrolytic H$_2$.
-These are also the main contributors to the total cost of a system under local net-zero CO$_2$ emissions scenario, which suffers a 1.4\% increase relative to the system under a global constraint.
-See Figure \ref{figure_total_system_cost_and_variation}.
-The increase is mainly due to an expansion in the capacity of DAC and solar PV, especially in the interior countries (Figures \ref{figure_spatial_co2_capture_and_variation} and \ref{supplemental:figure_electricity_production}), along with higher usage of air heat pumps and biomass boilers.
+Under a local net-zero CO$_2$ emissions scenario, the total system cost increases 1.4\% relative to the system under a global constraint (Figure \ref{figure_total_system_cost_and_variation} and Table \ref{supplemental:table_total_system_cost_per_country}).
+The main contributors to system cost remain the same, and the cost increase is mainly due to an expansion of DAC and solar PV, especially in the interior countries (Figure \ref{supplemental:figure_total_system_cost_and_variation_interior_countries}), along with higher usage of air heat pumps, biomass boilers, and solid biomass-based CHP units.
 It is important to note that, while certain technologies increase the total system cost, others decrease it by becoming less relevant under local constraints.
+These include the reduction of solar thermal and carbon capture from solid biomass-based CHP units in many countries that were net CO$_2$ absorbers under a global constraint since their need to capture CO$_2$ is relaxed.
+In particular, exterior countries substantially reduce DAC (for the same prior reason) and methanolisation (as less captured CO$_2$ needs to be dealt with), as well as wind to power the two processes (Figure \ref{supplemental:figure_total_system_cost_and_variation_exterior_countries}).

+Although the total system cost only increases slightly under local net-zero CO$_2$ emissions, the impact for individual countries can be dramatic.
+Countries that were net emitters under a global constraint increase their cost: Belgium by 58\%, The Netherlands by 39\%, and Germany by 12\%.
+Countries that were net absorbers under a global constraint, decrease their cost: Spain by 16\%, Sweden by 15\%, Romania by 13\%, and Finland by 12\%.

-These include the reduction of solar thermal and carbon capture from solid biomass-based CHP units in many net CO$_2$ absorber countries since their need to capture CO$_2$ is relaxed.
-Furthermore, we found that a climate-neutral energy system under nodal constraints, where each of the 90 nodes is set with a net-zero CO$_2$ emissions target (Equation \ref{supplemental:material_nodal_co2_constraint}), is 1.7\% more expensive than when under a global constraint.
-This demonstrates that even in a more restrictive scenario like the nodal-constrained one, achieving a socially fairer energy system in Europe is feasible with only a slight cost increase compared to the global scenario.
+The low increase in total system cost is maintained even when reducing the size of regions.
+We found that a climate-neutral energy system under nodal constraints, where each of the 90 nodes is set with a net-zero CO$_2$ emissions target (Equation \ref{supplemental:material_nodal_co2_constraint}), is only 1.7\% more expensive than under a global constraint.